 Saying no is important to stop feeling responsible for others and take responsibility for your choices.
 It also involves being assertive and clear in your communication and respecting your limits.

-Being assertive and clear in your communication involves expressing your needs and boundaries in a respectful and unwavering manner.
-It also involves being open to compromise and finding solutions that work for everyone involved.
+Being assertive means expressing your needs and boundaries in a respectful and unwavering manner.
+It also means being open to compromise and finding solutions that work for everyone involved.

 Remembering that it’s okay to prioritize your own needs is essential for building healthy relationships and taking control of your life.
 Therefore, acknowledging that you have the power to make your own choices and are responsible for your happiness and well-being can help you let go of unnecessary guilt.